 Salvation is a work Jesus does alone.
 The payment for all our transgressions is done outside of us and apart from us.
 Our sin goes with Him but we must stay behind.
 Jesus goes to the cross solo.
-And just like Peter, we deny Him in the echo of all our misguided promises to Jesus.
+And just like Peter, we deny our Lord in the echo of all our misguided promises to Him.

 But He lives for us and then naked and abandoned, He dies for us.
 This is what “working on our relationship with God” really looks like.
 It’s bloody, beautiful, and complete… and you have nothing to do with it.
 Now that’s glorious!

 The Gospel is permanent restoration as a gift.
 There is nothing for us to do at Calvary, only something for us to believe and receive.
 We’re going to die someday, but not for our sins.
 We’ll die to gain everything we don’t deserve, everything Christ gloriously won—by himself—without you and without me, for you and for me.